 google-compute-engine-sshpackage by running the following command:

-googet -noconfirm=true update google-compute-engine-windows -and googet -noconfirm=true install google-compute-engine-ssh
+googet -noconfirm=true update google-compute-engine-windows && googet -noconfirm=true install google-compute-engine-ssh

 Close the RDP session.